-1) Minimum Counterparty Ratings— are they qualified to provide the cap initially?
+- Minimum counterparty ratings— are they qualified to provide the cap initially?

-2) The Downgrade Triggers— at what ratings are they no longer qualified to provide the cap?
+- The downgrade triggers— at what ratings are they no longer qualified to provide the cap?

 Minimum Counterparty Ratings are the lowest credit ratings that a potential cap provider can have in order to qualify as a potential cap provider at the time of purchase, and this is pretty clear-cut—either they qualify or they don’t.